mui/material-ui/apps/pigment-css-next-app/README.md

 pnpm run --filter=@app/next-app dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) to see the app running live.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-If you see and error like package `@pigment-css/react` not found, add it as a peer-dependency in `@mui/material`'s `package.json` file and run `pnpm build` and `pnpm install` again.
+If you see and error like "package `@pigment-css/react` not found", add it as a peer-dependency in `@mui/material`'s `package.json` file and run `pnpm build` and `pnpm install` again.
 Make sure to not push this change to git.

 ### Note

-If you are testing changes in pigmentcss packages itself while also running this demo app, start the watch command in a separate terminal to watch and build pigmentcss package files as they change -
+If you are testing changes in Pigment CSS-related packages while also running this demo app, start the watch command in a separate terminal to watch and build Pigment CSS package files as they change, like so:

 ```bash
 pnpm watch:zero
 ```

-You might have to restart the next.js server.
+You might have to restart the Next.js server.

 ## Build